CATEGORIES

 What do you think is happening in these scenarios?
 Although many organizations claim to support inclusion or gender fluidity, they might not truly be inclusive.
 In our example scenarios, the employees question whether they are being included, their presence valued, and their identity accepted.
 Though much bolder and more confident with being themselves and behaving authentically, millennials are still wary of being judged on how they portray themselves.
 Especially those who are part of the LGBTQIA+ community and do not identify as cisgender may face gender dysphoria due to exclusionary behavior, which affects their mental health, productivity, and emotional and social well-being.

 A Gallup study revealed that millennials are far more mindful of the different ways of living, preferences, and thought processes of people on the spectrum than the older generations.
 They wish to create a work environment and society where everyone is treated equally, included, and their opinions are respected and valued.
 They are comfortable having conversations that have traditionally been termed ‘uncomfortable’ and hushed, such as those about gender fluidity and sexuality.
 Organizations must adapt to current socio-cultural and gender demands to maintain a positive relationship with their employees.
 No one wants to work for a company that discriminates against its employees.
-On the other hand, happy and inclusive working environments are sought after by quality talent.
+On the other hand, happy and inclusive work environments are sought after by quality talent.
 Additionally, satisfied workers also have higher productivity.

 Evolving Preferences Among Millennials